Use CDP when an external browser framework needs protocol control over a Webcompute browser.

 Attach Playwright over CDP

 Playwright CDP attachment is useful for interop.
-For agent-readable observations after each step, prefer Webcompute Playwright execution or MCP execute_playwright_code.
+For agent-readable observations after each step, prefer Webcompute browser-code execution or MCP execute_playwright_code.

 CDP URLs are signed bearer capabilities.
 Share them only with systems that should control the browser.